Mr-Jack-Tung/trust-align/README.md

   ]
   ```

-  - `rec_score` - A recall score indicates the percentage of answers entailed by the document.
+  - `rec_score` - A recall score indicating the percentage of answers entailed by the document.

   Example: